 \section{Introduction}

-Diffusion models~\citep{ddpm,smld} have become a dominant paradigm for generative modelling, achieving state-of-the-art performance across modalities including images~\cite{ddpm, sdxl, ld}, video~\cite{cogvideox, veo3}, and language~\cite{llada2, mdlm}.
-In many practical settings, however, generation must satisfy objectives beyond reproducing the training distribution.
+Diffusion models~\citep{ddpm,smld} have become a dominant paradigm for generative modeling, achieving state-of-the-art performance across modalities including images~\cite{ddpm, sdxl, ld}, video~\cite{cogvideox, veo3}, and language~\cite{llada2, mdlm}.
+In practical settings, however, generation must satisfy objectives beyond reproducing the training distribution, such as generating images that aligns with human preferences.
 A common requirement is \emph{reward alignment}, where generated samples should remain on the learned data manifold while maximizing a reward function $r : \mathcal{X} \rightarrow \mathbb{R}$ that captures human preferences, task objectives, or domain-specific constraints.
+Existing approaches to reward alignment broadly fall into two categories:

-Existing approaches to reward alignment broadly fall into two categories. \paragraph{RL-based fine-tuning} These approaches formulate alignment as a reinforcement learning objective applied to a pretrained generative model:
+\paragraph{RL-based fine-tuning} These approaches formulate alignment as a reinforcement learning objective applied to a pretrained generative model:

 where $\pi_{\theta_{\text{ref}}}$ is a reference model and the KL term regularizes deviations from the pretrained distribution.
-Several works instantiate this framework using policy gradient methods~\cite{ddpo, dpok}, direct preference optimization~\cite{d3po, diffdpo}, or direct reward optimization~\cite{draft}.
-While effective, these methods require expensive fine-tuning of the diffusion model and must be repeated whenever the reward function changes.
+Instantiations include policy gradient methods~\cite{ddpo, dpok}, direct preference optimization~\cite{d3po, diffdpo}, and direct reward optimization~\cite{draft}.
+While effective, these methods require costly fine-tuning and must be retrained whenever the reward function changes.